bpmnServer/docs/docs/README.md

-# Overview
+# bpmn-server Overview

 `bpmn-server` provides a Workflow component based on **Business Process Model and Notation** that can be easily integrated into your application.

 As workflow application can outlive Node.js applications, `bpmn-server` has out-of-the-box state presistence and variables, with concurrency across Node.js cluster and process instances to make them ideal platform to do long running business processes, durable services or scheduled backgound tasks.

+bpmnServer has multiple packages working with `bpmn-server`

+- bpmn-web

+A web application support all functions of a typical workflow application, in addition **Modeling and Admin tools**

+- bpmn-client

+A light weight library to provide remote connections to a `bpmn-server` through **API**

 ## Modeling
-`bpmn-server` provides a modeling tool based on `bpmn.io` with customized property panel, no need to edit bpmn files
+`bpmn-web` provides a modeling tool based on `bpmn.io` with customized property panel, no need to edit bpmn files

 ![](images/Modeler.png)